|

 That’s just one of the many ways it’s used though.

-Why Formaldehyde Is Used In Products
+Why It’s Used In Products

 Formaldehyde is used for several reasons such as: